qld-gov-au/qg-web-template/README.md

 ## File structure

-> ├─ src/ - Where the source for the template are kept\n
+> ├─ src/ - Where the source for the template are kept
 > │	├─ assets/
 > │	│	├─ _project/ - 	Files in here are compled specially
 > │	│	│				Keep an eye on the build file when changing them